Tivadar Soros

 Tivadar Soros (Teodoro Ŝvarc; born Theodor Schwartz; 7 April 1893 – 22 February 1968) was a Hungarian lawyer, author and editor.
 He is best known for being the father of billionaire George Soros, and engineer Paul Soros.

 He was born into an Orthodox Jewish family in Nyírbakta, Hungary, near the border with Ukraine.
 His father had a general store and sold farm equipment.
 When Tivadar was eight, his father moved the family to Nyiregyhaza, the regional center in north-eastern Hungary, providing a somewhat less isolated life experience.

-He first met his wife Erzebet when she was eleven years old during a visit to the home of her father Mor Szücs, a cousin of his own father.
+He first met his wife Erzsébet when she was eleven years old during a visit to the home of her father Mor Szücs, a cousin of his own father.

-He studied law at the University at Cluj, in what was then Hungarian Transylvania.
+He studied law at the Franz Joseph University in Kolozsvár (now Cluj-Napoca), in what was then Hungarian Transylvania.

 Soros fought in World War I and spent years in a prison camp in Siberia before escaping.
-He founded the Esperanto literary magazine Literatura Mondo (Literary World) in 1922, having learned the language from a fellow soldier during the war and edited it until 1924.
-He wrote the short novel Modernaj Robinzonoj (Modern Robinsons) (1923), republished in 1999 by Bero (an Esperanto publisher) afterwards translated into several languages and Maskerado ĉirkaŭ la morto (Masquerade (dance) around death), published 1965, an autobiographical novel about his experience during the Nazi occupation of Budapest, Hungary.
-Maskerado has been translated into English, French, Hungarian, Italian, Polish, Czech, Russian, German and Turkish.
+He founded the Esperanto literary magazine Literatura Mondo (Literary World) in 1922, having learned the language from a fellow soldier during the war, and edited it until 1924.

+In 1936, Soros changed the family's surname from the German-Jewish "Schwartz" to "Soros", in an attempt to protect the family from Hungary's increasing antisemitism.
+Soros was said to like the new name because it is a palindrome and because of its meaning; in Hungarian, soros means "next"; in Esperanto it means "will soar".

+Soros forged paperwork, giving the family's new alias, as the Germans occupied Hungary in 1944.
+The family fled to safe houses for nearly a year, until Soviet forces invaded the country.

-He died in New York in 1968.
+Soros died of cancer in New York in 1968.